SangamSrivastav/ETH-PROOF/README.md

   Parameters:

-  1.  _add: The address to receive the newly minted tokens.
-  2.  _value: The number of tokens to mint.
+  i.  _add: The address to receive the newly minted tokens. ii. _value: The number of tokens to mint.

   2. burn(address _add, uint _value)
   The burn function allows the destruction of tokens.
 The function decreases the total supply and deducts the specified address by the burnt tokens, provided the address has   enough balance.

    Parameters:

-   _add: The address from which the tokens will be burnt.
-  _value: The number of tokens to burn.
+  i.  _add: The address from which the tokens will be burnt. ii. _value: The number of tokens to burn.

- Public Variables
+ Public Variables:

-   tokenName: The name of the token.
+   1. tokenName: The name of the token.
-   tokenAbbrv: The abbreviation of the token.
+   2. tokenAbbrv: The abbreviation of the token.
-   totalSupply: The total supply of the token.
+   3. totalSupply: The total supply of the token.
-   balances: A mapping that stores the token balance of each address.
+   4. balances: A mapping that stores the token balance of each address.